PranavAgwan/Audio-and-Text-to-Indian-Sign-Language-using-NLP-Techniques/README.md

 Watch the live demonstration of our system in action:
 [🎬 Click here to view the Demo Video](media/demo_video.mp4)

+The video cannot be played directly from the system, so you can download the same on your system.

 ---

 ## 🧩 Conclusion